torvalds/linux/Documentation/filesystems/iomap/design.rst

 How Is This Better?
 ===================

-Unlike the classic Linux I/O model which breaks file I/O into small units (generally memory pages or blocks) and looks up space mappings on the basis of that unit, the iomap model asks the filesystem for the largest space mappings that it can create for a given file operation and
+Unlike the classic GNU/Linux I/O model which breaks file I/O into small units (generally memory pages or blocks) and looks up space mappings on the basis of that unit, the iomap model asks the filesystem for the largest space mappings that it can create for a given file operation and